vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 --- | ---
 **Action center** | Review the list of actions that need attention.
 Approve or reject actions one at a time, or in bulk.
 You can review action history to track remediation.
 **Submissions** | Submit suspect spam, URLs, email issues and more to Microsoft.

+For more information, see [Automated investigation and response](/defender-xdr/m365d-autoir) and [The Action center](/defender-xdr/m365d-action-center).

 ## Partner catalog